MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### 2026

+- The Geometry of Alignment Collapse: When Fine-Tuning Breaks Safety. [[paper]](https://arxiv.org/abs/2602.15799)
+  - Max Springer, Chung Peng Lee, Blossom Metevier, Jane Castleman, Bohdan Turbal, Hayoung Jung, Zeyu Shen, Aleksandra Korolova.
+  - Key Word: Alignment Drift.
+  - <details><summary>Digest</summary> Fine-tuning an aligned language model can unexpectedly weaken its safety guardrails even on purely benign data.
+The paper argues the common “don’t worry—task updates are orthogonal to safety directions” story is unreliable because that orthogonality is dynamically unstable under gradient descent.
+Using a geometric view, it claims alignment behavior lives in low-dimensional, sharply curved subspaces, so first-order thinking misses how loss curvature creates a second-order “acceleration” that gradually pushes training trajectories into alignment-sensitive regions.
+They formalize when this happens via an Alignment Instability Condition (three geometric properties), and derive a quartic scaling law: alignment loss grows like training time, controlled by alignment sharpness and curvature coupling between the fine-tuning task and safety-critical parameters.
+The takeaway: safety degradation is an intrinsic geometric risk of standard fine-tuning, motivating curvature-aware methods and predictive diagnostics instead of purely reactive red-teaming.

 - Asymptotic Universal Alignment: A New Alignment Framework via Test-Time Scaling. [[paper]](https://arxiv.org/abs/2601.08777)
   - Yang Cai, Weiqiang Zheng.
   - Key Word: AI Alignment; Test-Time Scaling.